apartments for sale on the beachfront, near the prat de cabanes-torreblanca

 The salt marshes they are one of the most peculiar ecosystems in Europe.
 They contain elements typical of wetlands and yet they are usually located in arid environments.
 Salt marshes are considered an ecological treasure since they are fragile, easily alterable and scarce ecosystems.

 The salt marshes are an important place for migratory birds that make periodic seasonal use of these enclaves.
 In addition, they represent a natural protection barrier for the coast.

 The protected natural area of Prat de Cabanes – Torreblanca, is a narrow strip of marshes and swamps located on the coast between Torreblanca and Cabanes.
 It was declared a Natural Park in 1994 and has 912 hectares.

 The park stands out for its vitally important fauna, living in it endemic species (which only reside in this area of the world), such as the gambeta, the fartet or the samaruc.

-They also represent an incomparable ecological value, the plant species present in this area, being composed of three large groups of communities:
+The plant species present in this area also have unmatched ecological value, being composed of three large groups of communities:

 - Aquatic and semi-aquatic plant communities.

 - Includes floating vegetation and semi-aquatic vegetation (those plants that root on the bottom and have part of them above the water).